paypal/nemo-runner/README.md

 `base.tests` is an absolute path based glob pattern. (e.g. `"tests": "path:spec/!(wdb)*.js",`)

-`base.parallel` only valid for 'base'. if set to 'file' it will create a child process for each mocha file
+`base.parallel` only valid for 'base'. if set to 'file' it will create a child process for each mocha file (alternative to `-F` CLI arg)

 `base.mocha` mocha options. described elsewhere